edwinb-ai/BioMetaheuristics.jl/docs/src/examples.md

 nothing #hide
 ```

-## Nonlinear `n`-dimensional global optimization problem
+## Nonlinear ``d``-dimensional global optimization problem

-Using `Newtman.jl` is fairly straightforward, first you define your own
+Using `Newtman.jl` is fairly straightforward, we will start by defining
-function to minimize, in this case we will use a popular function, the
+an d-dimensional nonlinear function to minimize,
+in this case we will use a popular function, the
 [Griewank function](http://mathworld.wolfram.com/GriewankFunction.html)
 defined as